What is System Design?

 Conclusion

-Mastering system design is essential for career growth in software engineering—it bridges the gap between writing code and building systems that power real businesses at scale.
+Mastering system design remains essential for career growth in software engineering, bridging the gap between writing code and building scalable, production-ready systems that power modern businesses.

 High-level vs. low-level design

-In software engineering, system design is divided into two key stages: High-Level Design (HLD) and Low-Level Design (LLD).
-Both are essential for building scalable, efficient, and maintainable systems.
-Understanding the difference between them is critical for developers, system architects, and anyone preparing for technical interviews.
+In software engineering, system design is commonly divided into High-Level Design (HLD) and Low-Level Design (LLD).
+Both stages are essential for building scalable, efficient, and maintainable systems.
+Understanding their differences helps developers, system architects, and interview candidates plan effectively.

 What is High-Level Design?